 What is Wegovy?

 Wegovy is a brand-name medication that contains the active ingredient semaglutide, a GLP-1 agonist.
 Unlike other GLP-1 treatments such as Ozempic, which was initially designed to treat type 2 diabetes, Wegovy was created as a dedicated weight loss drug.
-Semaglutide is the same active ingredient in Ozempic, but it’s available in a higher dose in Wegovy for greater effectiveness.
+Semaglutide is the same active ingredient in Ozempic, but it’s available in a higher dose in Wegovy for greater weight loss effectiveness.

 Similarities between Mounjaro and Wegovy